robotic-team-7/Embedded-Raspberry/README.md

-# The mower: Raspberry
+# The mower: Raspberry Pi

 ## Technology
-The Raspberry incorperates some open source libraries, provided by Python and/or installed libraries, in order to work properly:
+The Raspberry Pi incorperates some open source libraries, provided by Python and/or installed libraries, in order to work properly:

 - [Threading](https://github.com/python/cpython/blob/3.10/Lib/threading.py)
 - Time